 If you’re waking up with a dry mouth regularly or you snore loudly, it may be a sign that you have sleep apnea.
 Talk to your doctor about it.
 If you think the CPAP machine is causing you to wake up with dry mouth, your doctor may be able to offer alternative treatment options.

 Aging.
 Research shows that about 1 in 5 older adults wake up with dry mouth.
-Other factors can include prescriptions drugs, lack of good nutritional diet, and other age-related health problems.
+Other factors can include prescription drugs, lack of a good nutritional diet, and other age-related health problems.

 Medication side effects.
 Dry mouth is listed as a side effect for several medications, including ones available over the counter.
 Drugs that are more likely to cause dry mouth include medications for:

 - Antihistamines, muscle relaxants, and decongestants can also cause you to wake up with dry mouth.